markirch/sat-modulo-symmetries/docs/index.md

 smsg --help
 ```

+The wrapper `pysms.graph_builder` will accept and forward any additional arguments to `smsg`.
+There is the legacy option to pass arguments to `smsg` through `pysms.graph_builder --args-SMS="..."`, which is now deprecated.

 SMS relies on a procedure called the _minimality check_ to filter out non-canonical isomorphic copies of graphs.
 This procedure is often fast, but has worst-case exponential running time.
-To avoid getting stuck in hard corner cases, we strongly recommend to use a time limit (cutoff) for the minimality check, by adding `--args-SMS "--cutoff 20000"`.
+To avoid getting stuck in hard corner cases, we strongly recommend to use a time limit (cutoff) for the minimality check, by adding `--cutoff 20000`.
 This limits the number of recursive calls in the minimality check, but potentially results in incomplete symmetry breaking.
 The graphs can be filtered afterwards with tools like [Nauty](https://pallini.di.uniroma1.it/) using the `shortg` command.

-#### Installing the Encoding Builder
+#### Using the Encoding Builder in Python

 The encoding builder is installed alongside `smsg` and `smsd` by `build-and-install.sh`, using `pip` as follows:
 ```bash